Aazih/aamiranauthor_web/README.md

 ## Upload

-1. WinSCP login to ftp site
+1. Cyberduck login to ftp site
 2. Have root directory as local directory and site root as remote directory
 3. Upload entire site (Cannot use sync options as it uses too many connections and times out the webserver)